DaveOdden/exhibit-a/README.md

 - Google Authentication
 - Web Components (Vaadin)
 - Font Icons (Simple Line Icons)
+- Local Storage

 <a name="refinement"></a>

 ## Refinement

+- Store Google Auth data in NgRx Store AND a cookie to persist auth
 - Route transitions need to be worked on.
 - So far, no unit tests have been written.
-- Store Google Auth data in NgRx Store AND a cookie to persist auth
 - Route "resolves" for pre view load logic

 <a name="comingplans"></a>